No description

 PROBLEM

-Many parents struggle with how to respond when they suspect their child is experiencing mental health issues or suicidal thoughts.
-Without knowing what to say, they often end up asking surface-level questions, such as, “Did you have a good day at school?” or “Do you have any plans for the weekend?”.
+Many parents of young adults struggle with how to respond when they suspect their child is experiencing mental health issues or suicidal thoughts.
+Without knowing what to say, they often end up asking surface-level questions, such as, “Did you have a good day at school?” or “Any plans for the weekend?”
 But when you notice your child struggling it’s important not to talk around it, but to be straightforward.

 SOLUTION